flutter-tizen/plugins/packages/connectivity/example/README.md

-# connectiviy example
+# connectiviy_example

-Demonstrates how to use the connectiviy plugin.
+Demonstrates how to use the connectiviy_tizen plugin.

 ## Getting Started